daily-islamic-hadith/home-assistant/README.md

 - **`hadith`**: The text of the daily Hadith.
 - **`explanation`**: The explanation of the Hadith.

+The sensor's attributes will be updated automatically every day at 01:00AM.
+Which means a new Hadith will be available.

 You can view these attributes in the entity’s details in the Home Assistant UI or use them in automations and scripts.

 ## Example